Jérémy Corinus

-Jérémy Corinus (born 16 March 1997) is a French professional footballer who plays as a defender for Liga I side Chindia Târgoviște.
+Jérémy Jimmy Théophile Corinus (born 16 March 1997) is a professional footballer who plays as a defender Thai League 1 club Ratchaburi.
+Born in metropolitan France, he plays for the Martinique national team.

 Club career

 On 11 February 2020, Corinus sign with Ajaccio first team.

 On 18 August 2021, he moved to Italy and signed for Serie C club Fermana.
 On 31 January 2022, his contract with Fermana was terminated by mutual consent.

+Personal life

+Born in Metropolitan France, Corinus is Martiniquais and Malagasy descent.